School Districts Information & Referrals

-Cajal Academy is a small school in South Norwalk, Connecticut and accessible by train to New York City, Westchester County and points throughout Connecticut.
-We are a full-service educational setting with academic programming and expert therapy services tailored to the needs of college-bound students in grades K-12 who have strong analytical reasoning and/or creative thinking skills, ranging up to and including profoundly gifted students.
+Cajal Academy is a small non-profit school in South Norwalk, Connecticut and accessible by train to New York City, Westchester County and points throughout Connecticut.
+We are a full-service educational setting with small class sizes, academic programming and expert therapy services tailored to the needs of college-bound students in grades K-12 who have strong analytical reasoning and/or creative thinking skills, ranging up to and including profoundly gifted students.

 Our school is at the heart of an educational non-profit “think tank” dedicated to developing and disseminating new educational approaches that leverage modern neuroscience to transform student outcomes while reducing the costs of special education.
 We have made a break-through for the field of education: a research-backed methodology that is proving successful at reducing or even removing learning and in some cases social-emotional and executive function difficulties in bright kids with asynchronous profiles.

-This approach has brought as much as a six grade level improvement across both reading and writing within just six months time, and is proving exceptionally effective as an approach to reversing the behavioral difficulties that often develop in students with asynchronous development.
+The results are dramatic—like the 7th grader who jumped up 6 grade levels across both reading and writing in just six months time, with attendant improvements in the behavioral difficulties that often develop in students with asynchronous development.
 Some students with significant special education needs may be ready to transition back to a mainstream general education population in just a few years, with no further IEP required.
 This can reduce a single child’s special education costs by as much as $500,000 over the course of their K-12 lifetime, bringing our school within the statutory exemption permitting districts to contract and apply 10-76g funds for Cajal programs.

 Contact us to learn more about admissions or to make a student referral for a future academic year or for a mid-year or diagnostic placement, or encourage the student’s parents to begin the process by submitting our online Parent Application.